carbon-language/carbon-lang/llvm/docs/Coroutines.rst

 how-to restore the `async context` in the continuation function from the first argument of the continuation function.
 Its type is `i8* (i8*)`.

-The third argument is the function that models tranfer to the callee at the suspend point.
+The third argument is the function that models transfer to the callee at the suspend point.
 It should take 3 arguments.
 Lowering will `musttail` call this function.